Yuzu02/App-Sales/Readme.md

-# App-Ventas
+# App-Sales

 ## Description

-App-Ventas is a sales management application developed in .NET.
+App-Sales is a sales management application developed in .NET.
 It allows users to manage products, users, privileges, and more.

 ## Project Structure